tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

 still superior as it would get to make it way more robust and cleaner altogether by eliminating the imperative component.

+So, using `async`-`await` is advantageous only when code has to be imperative, but imperative code has to be refactored what usually turns it into mixed, and mixed programming is horrendous[^x], so we need to aim to go functional as much as possible, so that implies that `async`-`await` is to be avoided altogether.

+[^x]: Heterogeneous code is horrible, just look at our imperative snippet
+    that has many "jumps", and for example, some Kotlin codebases that mix declarative with imperative which proves how horrible is mixing paradigms, e.g. while FP has (strong) abstractions, a mix of declarative with imperative makes Kotlin look like a general-purpose scripting language like Python with many "jumps" when a random programmer just writes code "that just works", so it's key to go functional to remove those "jumps" as FP is homogeneous

 ### Mutable Variable

 Usage of *mutable* variable `tree` for returning the function value: